 South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

-Sunday's game features the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) clashing at Colonial Life Arena in what is expected to be a lopsided matchup, with a projected 98-74 victory for heavily favored Maryland according to our computer prediction.
+Sunday's contest that pits the Maryland Terrapins (1-0) versus the South Carolina Gamecocks (1-0) at Colonial Life Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 95-77 in favor of Maryland, who is a heavy favorite according to our model.
 Game time is at 1:00 PM ET on November 12.

-The Gamecocks enter this game following a 100-71 win against Notre Dame on Monday.
+The Gamecocks came out on top in their most recent matchup 100-71 against Notre Dame on Monday.

-The Gamecocks enter this matchup after a 100-71 win over Notre Dame on Monday.
-The Terrapins' most recent outing on Monday ended in a 98-75 win over Harvard.
-Kamilla Cardoso scored a team-best 20 points for the Gamecocks in the win.
-Shyanne Sellers' team-high 25 points paced the Terrapins in the victory.

 Catch college basketball action all season long on Fubo!